 Nope.
 You want to keep it in something more conservative.
 Like cash or a cash equivalent.
-In the UK, a good choice is a high interest savings account.
+In Canada I’d recommend something like a GIC, and in the U.S. I'd put it in a CD or money market account.
 It won’t earn a huge return – especially since interest rates are relatively low right now.
 But it’ll be safe.
-This isn’t money you’re trying to maximise returns on.
+This isn’t money you’re trying to maximize returns on.
 It’s cash stuffed somewhere better than a mattress.

 Once you've got the emergency fund squared away, it’s time to ask yourself a question: why are you saving?

 Well, like with everything else in my life, I'm mostly motivated by fear.
 I fear that I'm going to finish my career, get old, and, because I haven’t saved enough, be forced to eat cat food and live in a cardboard box.
 This is what I fear.
 Doesn’t everybody?